-- 1. Source of energy, they provide more energy per gram than carbohydrates and proteins. - 2.
+- 1. Source of energy, In the absence or shortage of carbohydrate the liver converts fatty acids to ketone bodies that are oxidized by tissues such as heart, kidney, brain and muscle, but not the liver. - 2.
 They are important constituents of the nervous system. - 3.
 Tissue fat is an essential constituent of cell membrane - 4.
-Stored lipids act as: - A store of energy. - A pad for the internal organs to protect them from outside shocks - A subcutaneous thermal insulator against loss of body heat. - Cholesterol is used for synthesis of steroid hormones, vitamin D, bile acids and bile salts. - 6.
-Supply the body with essential fatty acids that cannot be synthesized and fat-soluble vitamins (A, D, E and K).
+Stored lipids act as: - A store of energy. - A pad for the internal organs to protect them from outside shocks - A subcutaneous thermal insulator against loss of body heat. - 5.
+Cholesterol is used for synthesis of steroid hormones, vitamin D, bile acids and bile salts. - 6.
+Supply the body with essential fatty acids that cannot be synthesized and fat-soluble vitamins (A, D, E and K). - Many vitamins are fat-soluble, meaning that they must be associated with fat molecules in order to be effectively absorbed by the body.